-For successful observations, it is very important that special scheduling constraints or other timecritical aspects are entered in Box 13 "Scheduling Requirements".
-The proposal should also be marked as time critical (see the ESOFORM package for details).
+For successful observations, it is very important that special scheduling constraints or other timecritical aspects are entered in the "Time Constraints" section for each observing run.
+See the p1 help page for details.

 5.1.3 Calibration sequence and total time requested